osm2pgsql-dev/osm2pgsql-website/project-coda/storing-node-locations.md

 When we have the final implementation, we should experiment with various block sizes to determine the best one for our needs.

+## Static vs. dynamic block sizes

+There are two ways we can store the data in blocks:

+With *static blocks* all blocks have the same number of slots to put Locations in, for instance 32 locations of 32 specific nodes.
+Some of the slots will be empty if the associated node doesn't exists.
+Using static blocks is easy, because we know exactly which block a specific node id is in, but it wastes some space, because some blocks will only contain a single node's location or locations for very few nodes which makes the delta encoding not work so well.

+With *dynamic blocks* each blocks can contain a variable number of node locations.
+During import we fill them to some maximum number of node locations, but if later on something changes, we might delete nodes or add nodes, so the number of entries can change.

+Dynamic blocks are only possible if the underlying storage can find an object based on the id even if the object is not stored under that id but a smaller one.
+Typical key-value-stores support this, because they store objects in key order and allow access through an iterator.
+Getting an object involves asking for an interator for that key position, you get back one that points to the nearest previous key which is the one that contains the block of data with the key you are actually interested in.

+Dynamic blocks seem to work well with OSM data, because node locations occasionally change and sometimes nodes are deleted, but it doesn't happen often that new nodes are added except nodes "at the end", i.e. new nodes have ids larger than any nodes before them, so they are added at the end of the store.
+New nodes between existing nodes only happen in few cases, for instance if a change that deleted those nodes is reverted.
+So in normal processing it doesn't happen that often that a block that started out small will get so many node locations added that it becomes slow to use.

+But there is another ting to take into account: How are the node locations actually stored inside that block?
+For static blocks we can use a bit map at the beginning which tells us for which nodes we actually have data.
+Then the varint and delta-encoded node locations.
+For dynamic blocks we need to store the actual node ids (also delta-encoded) to figure out which nodes we have locations for.
+I tried implementing both solutions (with some variations) and tested it with a planet file and various extracts.
+As expected for small extracts the dynamic blocks work better, we need 10% to 30% less space then for static blocks.
+But the larger the extract the more this changes.
+For the Germany extract we reach the "break-even" point, the planet needs about 15% more space with dynamic blocks than with static blocks.
+If we consider that for small extracts even large percentual savings only amount to a few Megabytes, but for the planet the small percentual savings amount to 8 Gigabytes of data, we can see that it makes sense to go with the static blocks.